 - 230.213 Introduction to Social Theory

-- Three elective non-departmental courses carrying an “S” designation in at least two other departments or programs.
+- Three social science elective non-departmental courses carrying an “S” designation in at least two other departments or programs.
+These may be at any level.

 Foreign language study is strongly encouraged for majors, especially those considering graduate or professional study.